m-daniela/chat-app/Notes/work.md

 - [cca](./pdf/papers/iMessage/17.%20Chosen%20Ciphertext%20Attacks%20on%20Apple%20iMessage%20-%20imessage.pdf)
 - https://www.gnu.org/software/gzip/ [2]

-The paper shows practical adaptive chosen ciphertext attacks on the application, which allows the attacker to retrospectively decrypt certain payloads if one of the parties is online.
-This attack targets messages with gzip compressed data and can be run through the Apple's server.
-The messages are containing attachments, which provide the AES decryption key for the file and the link to the resource in the database, to be downloaded.
+Practical adaptive chosen ciphertext attacks on the previous version of the application are presented by Garman et al. [@garman], which allows the attacker to retrospectively decrypt certain payloads if one of the parties is online.
+This attack targets messages with gzip [^1] compressed data and can be run through the Apple's server.
+The messages contain attachment information, such as the decryption key for the file and the link to the resource.

+[^1]: [gzip](https://www.gnu.org/software/gzip/) is a program for data compression which it uses LZ77 and Huffman coding

+The encrypted messages' authenticity is provided using digital signatures instead of MACs or AEAD, which is not recommended.
+Moreover, portions of the ciphertext are not included in the RSA ciphertext, therefore, the attacker can change them, leading to CCAs.

+Using the CRC, cyclic redundancy check, checksum of the compressed ciphertext, the attacker can adapt and modify the message and sent it to the victim to decrypt.
+With this approach, the adversary can point to a controlled account by changing the sender id and extract information about the compression and ciphertext, to obtain the key.

+Moreover, if the adversary can bypass TLS or compromise the servers, the attack can be done remotely.

-Some limitations are also specified, including the Apple server, which, if compromised, the whole iMessage infrastructure is compromised too, and the application doesn't provide any authenticity verification for the keys received from the server.
-Older versions don't support certificate pinning and all these could lead to MITM attacks.
+Other limitations are specified, including the centralized Apple server, which, if compromised, the whole iMessage infrastructure is compromised too, the application not providing authenticity verification for the keys from the server, no certificate pinning for older versions, no forward secrecy and no protection against replay attacks.

 Moreover, the protocol uses non-standard cryptographic practices and it uses ECDSA as means of keeping data integrity and not an authenticated encryption algorithm.
-This makes the application vulnerable to practical CCA.
+This makes the application vulnerable to practical CCAs.

-Also, it doesn't provide forward secrecy and the replay attacks are possible.

-The attack model proposed targets the digital signature method used to provide ciphertext authenticity and the gzip compresion format for the ciphertexts.
-The attacker can modify and send the ciphertext, which is not contained in the RSA ciphertext, to the victim to decrypt, employing the chosen ciphertext attack.
-The validity of the tampered message is checked with the CRC, cyclic redundancy check, from the gzip compression format, therefore the attacker can adapt and modify the compressed ciphertext accordingly.

-`gzip` is a program used for data compression [2] and it uses LZ77 and Huffman coding.

-Using this approach, the adversary then can change the id of the sender to point to the controlled account and information about the Huffman table can be extracted.
-In this way, the key can be obtained.

-They also found out that if the adversary can bypass TLS or compromise the servers, the attack can be done remotely.

 They recommend that, besides using a more analyzed protocol, Apple should implement manual key verification, periodically change the message key pairs to keep forward secrecy and to protect the users against CCA and replay attacks by keeping a list of previously received RSA messages.
 Also, they should change the message layout and add the sender and receiver id fields into the message.

+Analyses on the signcryption schemes were conducted by [@adr] and adapted by [@bellare] on iMessage.

+[@adr] defines a two types of security: insider and outsider.
+In the outsider setting, the attacker only knows the public information, while in the insider one, the attacker is a legitimate user and is one of the parties.

+They formulate theorems for encrypt-then-sign, sign-then-encrypt and a newly introduced one, commit-then-encrypt-and-sign, which allows parallelizing the two operations.
+They also prove them to be secure under the correct assumptions. /x?

+In [@bellare], the EMDK scheme is formalized.
+It takes as parameters the message and returns a key and the ciphertext and to decrypt, the algorithm uses the key and the ciphertext.

+With the definitions from [@adr], Bellare et al. prove the security of of iMessage's signcryption and the EMDK scheme.

 ---